Can A Generator Damage A Refrigerator?

 If your generator is overloaded and you connect the refrigerator, it will damage both devices.
 A refrigerator has a thermostat that makes the compressor switch on and off to retain the correct temperature.
 If the power is not enough to switch on and off the fridge over a long period, it will damage it.

 Even if you switch on the fridge before other gadgets, the power consumption goes up anytime the thermostat starts the compressor.
-You need to consider the starting watts and use this as the running watts.
+You need to consider the starting watts and use these as the running watts.

 The Number Of Watts That A Refrigerator Needs